kiyan-777/MM2-AutoFarm/README.md

 [^1]: used to refresh roles manually
-> [!NOTE] [^2]: will refresh role automatically but is as acurate as I need it to be
+[^2]: will refresh role automatically but is as acurate as I need it to be
-> [!NOTE] [^3]: safe gun is a setting feature for get gun.
+[^3]: safe gun is a setting feature for get gun.
 It's purpose is to make sure you're not too far from the gun when getting it.

 # Potential Updates:
 * implement crushfire's [scheduler class module](https://youtu.be/jGIomP26RRQ?si=0ba7S9dpC5fKFPfl) to see if that would reduce the coroutine usage[^4]
-[^4] not the best with coroutine
+[^4]: I'm not the best with coroutines